yaya2devops/terraform-beginner-bootcamp-2023/_site/journal/week1.md

 To ensure everything is set up correctly

-1. Use the `terraform init` command to It will validate our configuration.
+1. Use the `terraform init` command to It will validate our configuration.<br>

-It is telling that our AWS bloc is empty new stuff. <br>Not that deal-Just get rid of it if you want.
+It is telling that our AWS bloc is empty new stuff. <br>Not that deal-Just get rid of it if you want.<br>
 ![AWS Provider Is Empty CLI](../assets/1.3.0/aws-empty-block.png)
 2. Run the `tf plan`, sometimes I miss out we have alias, to test your module configuration is correct.

 ![Plan Error From Vars Only In Module](../assets/1.3.0/root-must-know.png)